-The purpose of this report is to provide a technical summary supporting an updated estimate of gold and silver resources of the Eastside gold-silver deposit located within the Eastside and Castle property of Allegiant.
-This report builds on and supersedes the NI 43-101 reports of Ristorcelli (December, 2016) and Ristorcelli (2017) titled "Resource Estimate and Technical Report, Eastside Gold-Silver Project, Esmeralda County, Nevada" prepared for Allegiant with an Effective Date of July 25, 2017.
-The mineral resources herein were estimated and classified by Mr. Steven J. Ristorcelli, C.P.G. and Principal Geologist for MDA, and Mr. Derick L. Unger, C.P.G. and Project Geologist for MDA, according to the CIM Standards.
-Mr. Ristorcelli and Mr. Unger are qualified persons under NI 43-101 and has no affiliations with Allegiant, Columbus, or Cordex, except that of an independent consultant/client relationship.
+The purpose of this report is to provide a technical summary of the updated mineral resource estimate of the Eastside gold-silver deposit and a first-time estimate of the Castle gold deposit under NI 43-101 reporting guidelines, both in support of the information disclosed in the Annual Information Form ("AIF") and Short Form Prospectus.
+This report builds on and supersedes the NI 43-101 reports of Ristorcelli (2016), prepared for Columbus, and Ristorcelli (2017) titled "Amended Updated Resource Estimate and Technical Report, Eastside Gold-Silver Property, Esmeralda County, Nevada", prepared for Allegiant with an Effective Date of December 30, 2020.
+The mineral resources herein were estimated and classified by Mr. Steven J. Ristorcelli, C.P.G. an Associate of MDA\RESPEC, according to the CIM Standards.
+Mr. Ristorcelli is a qualified person under NI 43-101 and has no affiliations with Allegiant, Columbus, or Cordex, except that of an independent consultant/client relationship.

-The Eastside and Castle gold-silver exploration project is focused on an area of multiple, low-sulfidation, epithermal gold-silver deposits mainly within volcanic rocks.
-Since January 12, 2012 exploration work for the project has been conducted by Cordex on behalf of Allegiant according to the terms of a services agreement with Columbus most recently renewed January 1, 2019.
+The Eastside and Castle gold-silver project is focused on an area of multiple, low-sulfidation, epithermal gold-silver deposits mainly within volcanic rocks.
+Since January 2012 exploration work for the project has been conducted by Cordex on behalf of Columbus and subsequently Allegiant according to the terms of a services agreement with Columbus most recently renewed January 1, 2019.
 The scope of this report included a review of pertinent technical reports and data provided to MDA by Allegiant relative to the general setting, geology, project history, exploration activities and results, methodology, quality assurance, interpretations, drilling programs, and metallurgical testing.
-The authors have relied on the data and information provided by Allegiant for the completion of this report, including the supporting data for the estimation of the mineral resources, which the authors consider appropriate and reliable.
+The author has relied on the data and information provided by Allegiant for the completion of this report, including the supporting data for the estimation of the mineral resources, which the author considers appropriate and reliable.

-Mr. Ristorcelli visited the Eastside project on March 16, 2016, accompanied by Michael Gustin, PhD and Senior Geologist for MDA, and again on May 5 and 6, 2016.
+Mr. Ristorcelli visited the Eastside area on March 16, 2016, accompanied by Michael Gustin, PhD and Senior Geologist for MDA, and again on May 5 and 6, 2016.
 While on site, Ristorcelli reviewed drill core, core-logging and related procedures, exploration practices, and evaluated the geology and drilling.
-Mr. Ristorcelli and Mr. Gustin were accompanied by Andy Wallace, Pete Chapman, Doug McGibbon, Jim Greybeck, and Kevin Marks of Cordex.
-In addition, Mr. Ristorcelli visited the Cordex office in Reno, Nevada on numerous dates in the last 3.5 years.
-Mr. Unger has not visited the project site.
+Mr. Ristorcelli and Mr. Gustin were accompanied by Dr. Andy Wallace, Mr. Pete Chapman, Mr. Doug McGibbon, Mr. Jim Greybeck, and Mr. Kevin Marks of Cordex.
+In addition, Mr. Ristorcelli visited the